George Foreman Grill

-The George Foreman Lean Mean Fat-Reducing Grilling Machine, also commonly referred to as simply the George Foreman Grill, is a portable double-sided electrically heated grill manufactured by Spectrum Brands.
-It is promoted by two-time world heavyweight boxing champion George Foreman.
+The George Foreman Lean Mean Fat-Reducing Grilling Machine, also commonly referred to as simply the George Foreman grill, is a portable double-sided electrically heated grill manufactured by Spectrum Brands.
+It was promoted by two-time world heavyweight boxing champion George Foreman.
 Since its introduction in 1994, over 100 million George Foreman grills have been sold worldwide.

 History

 The concept for the grill was created by Michael Boehm of Batavia, Illinois.
-The original intention was to create an indoor grill that would provide a unique benefit of cooking on both sides at once.
+The original intention was to create an indoor grill that cooked on both sides at once.
 A second key benefit was to reduce the fat content of hamburgers and other meats by draining away the fat into a separate reservoir.
 Boehm designed the product with a floating hinge and slanted grilling surface to accommodate foods of differing thicknesses and drain fat away from the food.
 Engineering work was performed by Bob Johnson.
 Boehm and Johnson brought a JVC camcorder and a sample of the product in bright yellow to the office of Barbara Westfield at Salton, Inc. The video was played, showing fat dripping from the grill into the collection tray.
 They presented the product as "The Fajita Express".
 The fajita grill had been promoted at industry trade shows in the early 1990s, but garnered little interest.

 The slanted grill concept was pitched by Tsann Kuen to Salton, Inc. After one year, and several trade shows, Salton sent samples of the grill to George Foreman's colleagues, who then sent the grill to Foreman to test.
 Boehm was not involved in teaming up the grill and Foreman.
 Salton made several changes to the technical function of the product, removing the four risers meant for the user to lift up the grill, slide in one of the two included trays, and fill taco shells.
-One tray was for grease of fajita meat, and the second tray was to hold a taco shell, as was shown in the demonstration to Westfield in the original presentation at the Salton office in Mount Prospect, Illinois.
+One tray was for grease from fajita meat, and the second tray was to hold a taco shell, as was shown in the demonstration to Westfield in the original presentation at the Salton office in Mount Prospect, Illinois.

 The Lean Mean Fat-Reducing Grilling Machine, as it became known, was introduced in 1994 and promoted with distinctive infomercials which featured Foreman.
 A combination of his affable personality and the unique features of the product made it a huge success.
 Such was the popularity of these infomercials that Foreman's tagline, "It's so good I put my name on it!", is now part of popular culture.
-In Asia, the grill is endorsed and promoted by both George Foreman and Jackie Chan.
+In Asia, the grill has been endorsed and promoted by both George Foreman and Jackie Chan.